 The primary goal for this portion of the course is to discuss what you are learning and how it applies to various situations.
-Treat this as you would any other written assignment; it is an opportunity to demonstrate your ability to understand the information.
+Treat this as you would any other written assignment; it is an opportunity to demonstrate your ability to understand the assigned topics.
 Therefore, you will be evaluated based on your ability to post useful, meaningful, and valuable information that demonstrates your understanding of the course material.
 Some discussion no-no's to keep in mind include:

 - Showing little originality or thought in your posts.
 Remember that these should demonstrate that you understand what you're learning in class.
 Each post should add a new idea, perspective, example, or explanation of the content. - Repeating yourself or someone else.
-If you repeat yourself or others in postings you will not receive full credit.

-- Agreeing with and praising others.
+If you repeat yourself or others in postings you will not receive full credit. - Agreeing with and praising others.
 Stating "I agree" or "I love the way you said that" (or any similar comment) is not detailed or complex enough to earn points. - Using poor spelling/grammar.
-Keep in mind that a discussion is a written assignment, which means that spelling, grammar, and proper writing will be factored in to your score.
+Keep in mind that a discussion is essentially a written assignment, which means that spelling, grammar, and proper writing will be factored in to your score.

-Essays (2 essays, 50 points each): On two occasions you will compose an essay for this course.
-Each of these essays is designed to assess your ability to think critically about issues related to the lifespan, understand the applications of social responsibility, and accurately communicate these objectives.
-You will present these compositions in traditional essay format (i.e., an introductory paragraph, roughly 3 body paragraphs, a conclusion paragraph, complete sentences, proper grammar/spelling/capitalization that follow the guidelines of Standard Written English).
+Projects (2 projects, 50 points each): On two occasions you will complete a project for this course.
+Each of these is designed to assess your ability to understand and apply about concepts related to lifespan development and accurately communicate your understanding.
+You will present these projects in traditional essay format (i.e., an introductory paragraph, body paragraphs, a conclusion paragraph, complete sentences, proper grammar/spelling/capitalization that follow the guidelines of Standard Written English).
 More specific instructions & information about evaluation will be given in your Blackboard course and deadlines can be found on the Course Calendar.

-Exams (4 exams, 125 points each): This session you will take 4 exams (1 exam per Unit).
+Exams (4 exams, 125 points each): This session you will take 4 exams.
 The exams will be taken in Blackboard and will contain 50 multiple choice/true false questions and 1 short answer question (approximately 50 words minimum) over the assigned chapters.
 You will be provided with materials to help you prepare for each exam and it is in your best interest to read all related chapters and spend time preparing.
 The exams are timed (1 hour), so be sure you are ready to complete the exam in one sitting before you begin an exam.
-I advise you to complete all coursework in a given unit and review any feedback given before attempting to complete an exam.

-➤ Optional Comprehensive Final Exam: At the end of the term you will have the option to take a comprehensive final exam.
+Optional Comprehensive Final Exam: At the end of the term you will have the option to take a comprehensive final exam.
 This exam will contain 125 multiple choice questions over every chapter covered in the course.
-This exam grade can replace your lowest score on any previous unit exam.
+This exam grade can replace your lowest score on any previous exam.
 If your lowest score is on the comprehensive exam, your previous 4 exam scores will remain the same and the Optional Comprehensive Final Exam will not factor into your final grade.
-Therefore, if you do not take this exam, the zero will not factor into your final grade; again, it's optional.
+If you do not take this exam at all, it will not factor into your final grade and your previous 4 exam scores will stay the same.